How to Get Rid of Leftover Paint

 Most hardware stores operate a system for dealing with leftover paint.
 You may also have city or county collection sites near to you.

 Some companies recycle excess paint.
 Paintcare operates local drop-off points – find your nearest center by checking their online list.
-Organizations like Habitat for Humanity take donation of paint that is suitable for re-sale.
+Organizations like Habitat for Humanity take donations of paint that is suitable for re-sale.
 For a comprehensive list of recycling options, check out the index at Earth 911.

 Give it away